 Step 5: Celebrate success when achieving an improvement in the metric you’re tracking

 Be sure to highlight and celebrate success when the metrics improve, even if by a nominal amount.
-The goal is to make incremental improvements over time, which will ultimately affect your team’s performance.
+The goal is to make incremental improvements over time, which will ultimately affect your team’s performance and grow sales.

 About Ray Makela